ThatLuckyBear/ThatLuckyBear/DWM2_Breeding_1.3.md

 ----------------------------------------

-ROBOSTER2	Roboster 	Roboster (offspring must be at least +10)
+X ROBOSTER2	Roboster 	Roboster (offspring must be at least +10)

 ----------------------------------------